Background pattern

 Introduction

-NABILA 10 mg/ml oral solution EFG
+NABILA 10 mg/ml Oral Solution EFG

-Memantine hydrochloride
+Memantine Hydrochloride

-Read this prospect carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.
+If you have any questions, ask your doctor or pharmacist.

-• This medication has been prescribed only to you, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 3. How to take Nabila

-4. Possible adverse effects
+4. Possible side effects

 5. Storage of Nabila